amosyu2000/cyclops/docs/VnVPlan/VnVPlan.md

 All automated testing of software will be conducted using Pytest.
 All automated code analysis will be conducted using Pylint.
 ### 4.7.
 Software Validation Plan
 To validate that the software fulfills all of the correct requirements, we will continually amend and improve upon the testing methodologies used, and the components tested.
 The aim of this endeavor is to ensure that testing is directly aligned with any updates to the SRS document and any other documents which are directly tied to software requirements.
+These tests will also encompass all unit tests associated.
 ## 5. System Test Description
 ### 5.1.
 Tests for Functional Requirements
 #### 5.1.1.
 Rear Vehicle Detection Test